3 taken to hospital after multi-vehicle crash on Route 164 in Suffolk

 SUFFOLK, Va.
-(WAVY) — Three people were taken to the hospital on Tuesday morning after a four-vehicle crash on Route 164 near College Drive.
+(WAVY) — Three people were taken to the hospital on Tuesday morning after a four-vehicle crash in the eastbound lanes of Route 164 near College Drive.

 Suffolk firefighters say the crash before 8:25 a.m. led to moderate damage reported overall, with photos showing significant front-end damage to at least two cars.